How can we help after a car accident where the seat belt was defective?

 Is it Safer Not to Wear the Seat Belt in Certain Circumstances? »

-No, not wearing the seat belt is not safer because safety belts prevent injury during impact, and thus increase your chances of remaining conscious and being able to escape your vehicle in case of danger.
-Cases of fire or water submersion are extremely rare, and safety belts are still the best way to ensure you are not severely hurt before the fire or submersion occur.
+No, it is not safer to not wear the seat belt because seat belts can prevent injury during impact, and thus increase your chances of remaining conscious and being able to escape your vehicle in case of danger.
+Seat belts are still the best way to ensure you are not severely hurt in case of an accident.